POTUSAITEJA/POTUSAITEJA/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **Flexoelectiricty using large starin theory by machine learning**
+- 🔭 I’m currently working on **Vision transforms for image classification**

-- 🌱 I’m currently learning **Data Structures and Algorithms.**
+- 🌱 I’m currently learning **Data Structures and Algorithms**

 - 👯 I’m looking to collaborate on **OpenSource Projects**